 How Much Caffeine Is in a Cup of Coffee?

-Coffee lovers, we have some bad news: No two cups of Joe are completely the same.
-And while you’re out here spending big bucks on your daily morning brew—it’s just one of the problems all coffee lovers understand—don’t you want to maximize its rise-and-shine caffeine powers?
+Coffee lovers, we have some bad news: No two cups of joe are completely the same.
+So if you’re spending big bucks on your daily morning brew—figuring out Starbucks cup sizes and wondering what the heck a macchiato is—don’t you want to maximize its rise-and-shine caffeine powers?
 As it turns out, the milligrams of caffeine per fluid ounce of coffee varies.
-How much caffeine is in a cup of coffee, anyway?
+So how is one to know how much caffeine is in a cup of coffee, anyway?
 Java is only one of the best sources of caffeine.

-How much caffeine in a cup of coffee?
+How much caffeine is in a cup of coffee?

 Here’s how much caffeine is in a cup of coffee: